Strassengezwitscher/deployment/README.md

 Moreover, this setup targets Ubuntu 16.04 LTS.

 ## Preparation
 For the deployment to our server to work you need some sensitive data which is not part of this repository.
-You will need to create the file `group_vars/sensitive.yml` with the correct values for the dummy keys from `group_vars/all`.
+You will need to create the file `group_vars/all/vault.yml` with the correct values for the dummy keys from `group_vars/all/all.yml`.
+You can/should encrypt it with ansible-vault.

 ## Running the deployment
 Just run `deploy.sh` and let it know which parts you want to deploy.
 You can choose from: